Data Sources & Verification Process

 Change logs (or change files) show what changed between releases, supporting audit trails, longitudinal comparability, and controlled adoption of updates in downstream systems.

-For compliance documentation or enterprise licensing inquiries, contact the SICCODE.com Data Governance Desk.
+For enterprise licensing inquiries related to verification documentation and governed delivery formats, contact the SICCODE.com Data Governance Desk.